canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps-xwayland.md

 To enable these applications we will introduce an intermediary “Xwayland” which translates X11 calls to Wayland ones.
 Each snapped X11 application should have its own X11 server (Xwayland) which then talks Wayland - a far more secure protocol.

 Xwayland will live in the application snap.

-*If you are not familiar with the material in [Graphical Snaps for Ubuntu Core](tutorial/graphical-snaps) please complete that first.
-This tutorial covers only the extra material needed when using toolkits that do not support Wayland directly.*

 ## Introducing glxgears
 duration: 2:00